Who We Are

 Meet the Founders

-• A professional flamenco dancer and teacher with an extensive career in flamenco education and performance.
-Born in Mexico, Claudia brings a rich cultural heritage to her work, blending Spanish and Mexican influences in her teaching and performances.
-With years of experience mentoring students of all ages, she has established herself as a dedicated educator and performer, deeply committed to the art of flamenco.
+• Claudia Pizarro is a professional flamenco dancer and teacher with an extensive career in flamenco education and performance.
+Born in Mexico, she brings a rich cultural heritage to her work, blending Spanish and Mexican influences in both her teaching and performance.
+With decades of experience mentoring students of all ages, Claudia has established herself as a dedicated educator and passionate performer, deeply committed to the art of flamenco.

-Claudia began her professional career with Ensemble Español in 2002 under the direction of Dame Libby Komaiko.
-Rising to the rank of First Dancer—the highest rank given to any company member— she was featured in several of the company’s signature works.
-She later became a professional dancer with Yjastros, The American Flamenco Repertory Company, from 2019 to 2024, where she refined her skills in tablao performance.
-During this time, she performed at the renowned Tablao Albuquerque and had the privilege of working with esteemed artists such as Concha Jareño, Marco Flores, and Estévez y Paños under the artistic direction of Joaquín Encinias.
-Her earlier career includes serving as a Dance Instructor for Teens with After School Matters in Chicago from 2014 to 2018.
+She began her professional career with Ensemble Español in 2002 under the direction of Dame Libby Komaiko.
+Rising to the rank of First Dancer—the highest distinction given to any company member—she was featured in many of the company’s signature works.
+From 2019 to 2024, she danced professionally with Yjastros: The American Flamenco Repertory Company, where she deepened her experience in tablao performance, regularly performing at Tablao Albuquerque.
+During this time, she collaborated with renowned artists, including Concha Jareño, Marco Flores, and Estévez y Paños, under the artistic direction of Joaquín Encinias.

 Claudia holds a Bachelor’s Degree in Business Finance from Northeastern Illinois University, graduating with honors in 2008.
-With a strong background in performance, teaching, and program development, she continues to make a lasting impact on the flamenco community, inspiring the next generation of dancers and musicians.
+Her background in performance, teaching, and program development continues to make a lasting impact on the flamenco community, where she remains dedicated to inspiring the next generation of dancers and musicians.

 • A percussionist from Caracas, Venezuela, has been dedicated to his craft since the age of eight.
 His musical journey began with "EL SISTEMA," Venezuela’s Youth Symphony Orchestras, where he performed and taught percussion under Maestro Edgar Saume.
 Javier earned his Bachelor of Arts in Music from Roosevelt University’s College of Performing Arts and has collaborated with notable artists including Rhonda Richmond, Reginald Veal, Herlin Riley, Cassandra Wilson, and Badi Assad.

-Javier’s international career features performances at Beijing’s concert halls, The Kennedy Center, and Carnegie Hall, as part of the Grammy and Latin Grammy-nominated Sones de Mexico Ensemble.
-He performed with the Ensemble Español Spanish Dance Theatre from 2010 to 2018 and instructed percussion at the People's Music School for over a decade.
+Javier’s international career features performances at Beijing’s concert halls, The Kennedy Center, and Carnegie Hall, as part of the Grammy and Latin Grammy-nominated Sones de Mexico Ensemble and instructed percussion at the People's Music School for over a decade.

 During his time in Albuquerque from 2018 to 2024, Javier performed with The American Flamenco Repertory Company "Yjastros," participating in six editions of the Albuquerque Flamenco Festival.
 He had the pleasure of working with international artists such as Daniel Doña, Cristian Martín, and Estévez y Paños, and performed at the International "Festival de Flamenco de Jerez" in Spain in 2023.
 Additionally, he shared the stage with other local flamenco artists and taught at the National Institute of Flamenco and TANAM, a flamenco charter school, while contributing to the Dance Department at the University of New Mexico.
 Javier also collaborated with Rahim Alhaj.